alimdelibass/About-me/README.md

 # About Me:
-🧑🏻‍💻I'm Software Engineering student at Süleyman Demirel University.<br>📬Shoot me an Email or add me on Linkedin :)
+🧑🏻‍💻I'm Software Engineer.<br>📬Shoot me an Email or add me on Linkedin :)

 ## 🌐 Socials: